AmirShahhosseini/amirshahhosseini.github.io/_pages/about.md

 I'm broadly interested in <b>nonlinear dynamical systems</b>, <b>numerical methods and optimization</b>, <b>neuroscience</b>, and <b>complex systems</b>.
 My previous research projects include a numerical framework for the simulation and control of fractional-order dynamical systems (B.Sc. degree research project), a hybrid symbolic-numeric computational method for the simulation of piecewise linear nonlinear models, and a modern data-driven method for obtaining effective Poincaré sections for dynamical systems (M.Sc. degree research projects).

-Beyond academia, I'm interested in philosophy, finance, classical music, and traveling.
+Beyond academia, I'm interested in philosophy, classical music, and traveling.